Solving Inverse Problems with FLAIR: Experiments

 \section{Experiments}

-We evaluate the performance of \method{} on a variety of inverse imaging tasks and compare against several baselines, using the SD3 backbone without any fine-tuning.
+We evaluate the performance of \method{} in a variety of inverse imaging tasks and compare it against several baselines, using the SD3 backbone without any fine-tuning.
 We used several metrics including SSIM~\cite{wang2004image}, LPIPS~\cite{zhang2018unreasonable} and patchwise FID~\cite{heusel2017gans} (pFID) to comprehensively assess the perceptual and quantitative quality of the reconstructions.
 FID is computed using InceptionV3 features on patches of 256x256 resolution.
-All experiments were performed on a single NVidia RTX 4090 GPU with 24GB of VRAM.
+All experiments were performed on a NVidia RTX 4090 GPU with 24GB of VRAM.
 For completeness we also show PSNR values, but point out that the metric is not well suited for our purposes: PSNR favors the posterior mean, while the goal of the variational approach is to sample from the posterior distribution.
-Accordingly, PSNR is known to prefer over-smoothed, blurry outputs over sharp ones with even the slightest misalignment of high frequency content~\cite{blau2018perception}.
+Accordingly, PSNR is known to prefer over-smoothed, blurry outputs over sharp ones~\cite{blau2018perception}.
+To demonstrate that our model can also produce accurate MMSE estimates, we performed ensemble predictions by running posterior sampling eight times and averaging the results.
+As shown in \autoref{sec:ensemble_exp}, ensembling improves PSNR values while reducing LPIPS.
+This confirms that our samples are distributed around the posterior mean.
+Moreover, it shows that results closer to the posterior mean -- such as those produced by baseline methods -- are perceptually farther from the ground truth (in LPIPS) compared to our samples.